 And yet, whether rich or poor, professional or working class, we are enslaved.
 To be more exact, the habit-energies of our minds are enslaved.
 We have become little more than programmed unthinking robots that do what our masters ... the lords of capitalism ... want us to do.
 And this affects virtually all areas of our lives.
 (You may well find this proposition ludicrous, but please read on.)

 The lords of capitalism (by this I mean all those who hold the reins of power in our capitalist system) have achieved their desired control over our lives by preying on the weaknesses of man ... on our intense desire or craving to be loved, to be desired, to be admired, to be part of a group.
 Now, wanting to be loved or part of a group is not inherently either a weakness or something bad for us.
-But because of the insecurity that affects most of us in this culture, those wants have morphed into cravings which rule our lives and cause us endless frustration and pain, leading us further from the feelings of peace and happiness that are our birthright.
+But because of the insecurity that affects most of us in this culture, those wants have been manipulated by the lords of capitalism into cravings which rule our lives and cause us endless frustration and pain, leading us further from the feelings of peace and happiness that are our birthright.

 Whether rich or poor, what you are able to acquire ... whether it’s fancy Nike sneakers for a ghetto dweller or a 20,000 sq. ft. mansion for the top 1% ... gives you status among your peers.
 It’s not talent, brains, or looks ... it’s how you’ve been able to parlay those attributes into money.
 And so we find that individuals are making life decisions, to the extent they have control, based primarily on the prospect of making more money rather than the factors that used to be of equal or greater importance.